 Full details and eligibility criteria of the Solar Victoria rebate can be found on their website at solar.vic.gov.au.
 As an incentive for households to reduce their energy bill by installing solar, the Victorian Government introduced Solar Victoria in August 2018.
-The rebate amounts to a discount of $1850 on most solar systems and an optional interest free loan (paid back to the government over a period of 4 years) of an additional $1850is also available.
-Landlord, Battery and Business Rebates are now also available.
+The rebate amounts to a discount of between $1400-$3500 depending on the rebate.
+Optional interest free loans are also available for both the Solar PV and Business Rebates but do not apply to the battery rbate.
 Read more on our Rebates Page.

 What is a FIT?

 A Feed in Tariff (FIT) is an amount per kW offered by electricity retailers to buy back any excess power you feed back into the grid.
 This will appear as a credit on your electricity bill.
 The amount of the FIT varies between retailers but is required to be a minimum of 5.2 cents per kW as of July 2022.
 When you have solar connected to your property your electricity meter will be reconfigured to export to the grid and your retailer will usually require you to agree to new terms and conditions relating to your FIT.